HowlingPython/mov2mp4/README.md

 `converter.py` contains the conversion logic and knows how to build and run `ffmpeg` commands.

-`gui.py` contains the Tkinter UI logic, including the dynamic layout, runtime font-size control, static help bar and thread-safe queue polling.
+`gui.py` contains the Tkinter UI logic, including the dynamic layout, runtime font-size control (currently broken), and thread-safe queue polling.

 `cli.py` exposes the command-line interface.